 You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor ‘biclinium’ (dining room); this was probably the house of a merchant.
-In fact, it was related to a shop with its counter, containers for food and wine and the wooden shelves carbonized still hanging on the walls!
+In fact, it was related to a shop with its counter, containers for food and wine, and wooden shelves carbonized still hanging on the walls!

-In between the visits if you wish we can stop for a light lunch.
+In between the visits, if you wish, we can stop for a light lunch.
 Or take a longer break at a lovely vineyard on the slopes of Mt Vesuvius within the National Park.
 Please ask us for recommendations and reservations.

 After the tour at Pompeii if you wish you can stop for a few minutes for a fresh-squeezed orange juice or to browse the souvenir shops.

 Also available upon request is a stop to one of several cameo factories along the road.
-It is a still-living ancient roman tradition consisting of the carving of precious and semi-precious stones and corals.
+It is a still-living ancient Roman tradition consisting of the carving of precious and semi-precious stones and corals.